Aurenos/numenera-web-charsheet/README.md

 - Maybe implement a change lock feature?
 - Add expandible cheat sheet on the side
 - Pop-out (into fixed-scroll) cypher list?
+- Maybe see if I can integrate Redux

 ## To Do